godotengine/godot-docs/classes/class_physicsserver2d.rst

 Sets the continuous collision detection mode using one of the :ref:`CCDMode<enum_PhysicsServer2D_CCDMode>` constants.

-Continuous collision detection tries to predict where a moving body will collide, instead of moving it and correcting its movement if it collided.
+Continuous collision detection tries to predict where a moving body would collide in between physics updates, instead of moving it and correcting its movement if it collided.

 .. rst-class:: classref-item-separator